blouyakis/emt_basic/module_4_test.md

 ### Q32 🟡
 **Front**
-Drain cleaner vs muriatic acid eye splash—longer irrigation with drain cleaner because:
+Why should you irrigate the eye of a patient who was splashed with drain cleaner longer than a patient who was splashed with muriatic acid?
 • Coagulates tissue • **Alkali liquefies tissue and penetrates deeper** • pH similar to eye • More water-soluble

 **Back**